 The vision of Prairie Athletics is to reimagine and reclaim athletics as an avenue to glorify God and join him in his work in the world.
 Prairie College Pilots will be recognized as a faithbased organization that develops leaders with Christian values who desire to use sport for missional engagement in the world.
 PRAIRIE OFFERS A FOUR-YEAR DEGREE IN SPORTS MANAGEMENT.
 WHAT IS INVOLVED IN THE PRO-GRAM AND HOW DOES IT EQUIP STUDENTS?
 The current four-year program prepares the student for employment in sport-related fields.
 The main focus is on leadership, programming and the integration of faith in sport.
 We are also looking at the possibility of offering additional credentials in coaching and recreation certifications that would enhance a student's resume.
 WHAT GIVES YOU THE MOST SATIS-FACTION IN YOUR JOB?

 I really love helping people move from "here to there."
 That could involve big leaping bounds or just small steps, but always looking forward and pursuing their passion.
-As I look back at over twenty years in post-secondary I can recall numerous times where a student has invited me to their wedding or sent a message thanking me for helping them when in the moment they did not recognize it as that, but years later they did. | trip to eastern Russia is not an easy experience, even when things go well.
-I was on my first of three pastoral training trips to what was the former Soviet Union when something happened that I have never forgotten.
-After an all-nighter on what was surely one of the worst airlines on the planet we arrived in Almaty, Kazakhstan, where our hosts shuttled us to the seminar location in what seemed to be the only brand of car in the country-a Russian-made junker patterned after a Fiat made in the early 50s.
-Five large adults, their luggage and medical supplies didn't come close to fitting, but somehow we managed.
-Good thing the ride was only two hours long.
+As I look back at over twenty years in post-secondary I can recall numerous times where a student has invited me to their wedding or sent a message thanking me for helping them when in the moment they did not recognize it as that, but years later they did.
+MIRACLE OF THE GOAT SOUP ED LANDRY trip to eastern Russia is an experience you may never expect.
+I was on my first of three pastoral training trips to what was the former Soviet Union when something happened that I have never forgotten..
+After an all-nighter, we arrived in Almaty, Kazakhstan, where our hosts shuttled us to the seminar location in what seemed to be the only brand of car in the country-a Russian-made vehicle patterned after a Fiat made in the early 50s.
+Five large adults, their luggage and medical supplies squeezed into the tiny car to travel two hours to our destination.
 We arrived at a sanatorium in the mountains that had been used for decades to treat TB patients.
-After an impromptu worship service on the street to thank God for sparing our lives, we entered the dining hall just in time for breakfast.
+After we unloaded, we thanked God for our safe arrival and entered the dining hall just in time for breakfast.
 Starving after our long journey, we were taken aback when we realized what was on the menu-goat soup.
 The creature appeared to have died from arthritis.
 And it was a Billy.
 You may never have had the privilege of eating wild game, especially the male of a species, but males have a special gland of some kind that secretes a strong odor that makes girl goats roll their eyes and drool.
 Well, it certainly did that to us, too.
-The stench of that soup permeated the entire cafeteria.
-And when you mix stinky goat with beets, you have Goat Borscht.
-When the kitchen staff came to serve the rancid soup, I thought this might be a good week to start my diet.
-Grandmotherly ladies with hands like colonial blacksmiths brought out the food and plopped it down in front of us, their broad faces devoid of expression.
-One look at those women told me not to eat that soup and the smell confirmed the look.
+The smell of that soup permeated the entire cafeteria.
+And when you mix goat with beets, you have Goat Borscht.
+When the kitchen staff came to serve the soup, I thought this might be a good week to start my diet.
+Grandmotherly ladies with wellworn hands brought out the food and plopped it down in front of us.
+These women's faces were devoid of expression.
+Looking at those women made me nervous to eat that soup and the smell confirmed my hesitation.
 But I needed food, so resisting all my involuntary vomit muscles, I prayed the usual missionary prayer, "Lord, I'll get it down, you keep it down."
-As we struggled to eat the putrid gruel, a man rushed over to our table.
+As we struggled to eat the gruel, a man rushed over to our table.
+Apparently one of the kitchen staff was having a serious problem of some kind and wanted one of the foreigners to help her.